petaldata/stripe-cohort-analysis/README.md

 __Are you retaining customers?
 Do you have - OMG - [negative churn](https://www.profitwell.com/blog/how-to-achieve-negative-churn-and-why-it-matters)?
 Are your hands sweating in anticipation?
 Let's find out!
 Now!__

-The `stripe_cohort_analysis.py` Python script generates 2 heatmaps of Stripe Customer Cohorts:
+This generates 2 heatmaps of Stripe Customer Cohorts:

 1. Customer retention over time
 2. Revenue retention over time